-Nigeria is not only populous (148 million) but also ethnically and culturally diverse.
-Under the federal system of government, Nigeria has six geo-political zones, 774 local government areas (LGAs), 36 states and a Federal Capital Territory (FCT), and occupies an area more than twice the size of California.
+The Federal Republic of Nigeria is comprised of six geo-political zones that contain thirty-six (36) states and the Federal Capital Territory (FCT), which in turn contain seven-hundred seventy-four (774) local government areas (LGAs).
+Nigeria occupies an area more than twice the size of the State of California.
 In both geographic size and population, many states are larger than some African countries.
-The combination of Nigeria's large population and estimated HIV prevalence of 3.1% (UNAIDS, 2008) results in the second highest burden worldwide, with an estimated 2.6 million people infected with HIV.
-Adding to this burden are 1.2 million children orphaned by HIV/AIDS.
-In addition, Nigeria has one of the highest tuberculosis (TB) burdens in the world (311/100,000 population, WHO 2009) and the largest TB burden in Africa.
+Nigeria's 2.98 million HIV-positive individuals constitute the second greatest burden of HIV/AIDS care and treatment worldwide.
+Adding to this burden are the estimated 2.18 million children orphaned by HIV/AIDS.
+Nigeria also has one of the highest tuberculosis (TB) burdens in the world (311/100,000 population2) and the largest TB burden in Africa.
 Many TB cases go undetected despite increasing TB detection rates and TB program coverage.
-This results in a significant health issue within the HIV/AIDS response due to the high rates of TB/HIV coinfection.
+This results in a significant health issue within the HIV/AIDS response due to the high rates of TB/HIV co-infection.